 Basically if it’s good enough for Audi cars, police face shields, and bullet-resistant bank windows, I’d say it will do right by your lacy underthings.
 But know it does look like plastic.

-Of course all this high-tech fabulosity comes at a fairly steep price (a little less steep if you’re ordering the Bluesmart One Suitcase) making this a very generous splurge gift for the right person.
+Of course all this high-tech fabulosity comes at a fairly steep price (a little less steep if you’re ordering the Bluesmart One Suitcase) making this a big splurge.

 I mean you could conceivably carry around several Jackery chargers and just padlock your bag the old-fashioned way.
-But the Bluesmart Suitcase isn’t for the frugal traveler; it’s for the person who loves all things new and techy and futuristic and fun.
+But clearly the Bluesmart Suitcase isn’t designed for the frugal traveler; it’s for the person who wants something techy and futuristic and fun.